-The Airbus A319-115LR is a modern twin engine aircraft with a range of 5000 nautical miles, providing the ability to fly Hobart – Antarctica and return without refuelling, a total of almost 4000 km.
+The Airbus A319-115LR is a modern twin engine aircraft with a range of 5000 nautical miles, providing the ability to fly Hobart to Antarctica and return without refuelling, a total of almost 4000 nautical miles.

-The Wilkins blue ice runway operates during the summer period and supports regular scheduled flights from Australia.
+Wilkins Aerodrome operates during the summer period and supports regular scheduled flights from Australia.
 The blue ice runway is capable of supporting large wheeled aircraft and smaller ski-equipped aircraft.

 The intercontinental flight takes approximately four hours and 30 minutes in either direction, and the aircraft typically spends two hours on the ground in Antarctica before returning to Hobart.